How to Apply for a Residence Permit in Germany in 2026: A Complete Guide by VisaFlow

 👉 Need help with your German Residence Permit?
 Sign up on VisaFlow today and let our experts guide you every step of the way.

-2. Can I work in Germany while waiting for my residence permit?
+Can I work in Germany while waiting for my residence permit to be issued?

-If you entered with a National Visa (Type D) for work, you can usually start working immediately.
-If you are applying for a change of status within Germany, you must wait for a Fiktionsbescheinigung (temporary certificate) that explicitly states "Erwerbstätigkeit gestattet" (employment permitted).
+If you entered Germany with a National Visa (Type D) for work, you can usually start working immediately.
+If you are applying for a change of status, you must wait for a Fiktionsbescheinigung (temporary certificate) that explicitly states "Erwerbstätigkeit gestattet" (employment permitted).
+Always check your specific permit conditions, as working without authorization can result in permit rejection.

-3. What is the difference between a German Visa and a Residence Permit?
+What is the difference between a German Visa and a German Residence Permit?

-A visa is generally an entry document issued by a German Embassy abroad for short-term stays or initial entry (90 days).
-A residence permit (Aufenthaltstitel) is a long-term document issued by the local Foreigners' Office inside Germany for stays longer than three months.
+A German visa is generally an entry document issued by a German Embassy abroad, valid for short-term stays or initial entry into Germany (up to 12 months ).
+A German Residence Permit (Aufenthaltstitel) is a long-term document issued by the local Ausländerbehörde inside Germany, allowing you to live and stay in Germany for longer than three months.
+Most non-EU nationals need both: a visa to enter and a residence permit to remain.